 Our conversation didn’t yield a definitive solution, but it emphasised the need to balance dissemination and security.
 Alain intends to address this concern when he visits Nigeria soon.
 The paramount issue for Alain is not just getting the film seen; it’s about ensuring it’s done right and the people involved are kept safe.

-Still from Coconut Head Generation
+- Watch the Coconut Head Generation Trailer